rsmits66/Elephant/README.md

-PDE Model of Alabama Elephant Logo
+PDE Models of Alabama Elephant Logo and Auburn Eagle and a racoon